mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/HelperFunctions.md

 # Helper functions

-The ``Function`` enum provides access to helper functions.
+The ``Function`` enum and ``Pairs`` struct provide access to helper functions and types.

 ## Overview

-The helper methods are available as static methods in the Function enum.
+The helper functions are available as static methods in the Function enum.

 ### Creating linear functions